Talking Is A Lifeline

 The #TalkingIsALifeline campaign aims to encourage men to talk about their mental health without the fear of being judged.
 Talking is a Lifeline emphasises that talking about mental health might be one of the bravest things a man can do.

-Toxic masculinity is a major problem that makes it difficult for men to open up to a mental health problem: ‘be strong’, ‘man up’, ‘men don’t cry’ are terms often used negatively to judge men who acknowledge poor mental health.
+Prevailing attitudes and language are major problems that makes it difficult for men to open up to a mental health problem: ‘be strong’, ‘man up’, ‘men don’t cry’ are terms often used negatively to judge men who acknowledge poor mental health.

 Start a conversation, ask the question, "are you alright?" and be prepared to listen.
 Sometimes all it takes is talking.
 But, just as with physical illness, a visit to the doctor may be necessary to put things right.